oasis-tcs/odata-specs/odata-protocol/Appendix.md

 # Appendix ##asec Safety, Security and Privacy Considerations

-This specification raises no security issues.

 This section is provided as a service to the application developers, information providers, and users of OData version 4.0 giving some references to starting points for securing OData services as specified.
 OData is a REST-full multi-format service that depends on other services and thus inherits both sides of the coin, security enhancements and concerns alike from the latter.

-For JSON-relevant security implications please cf. at least the relevant subsections of [RFC8259](#rfc8259) as starting point.
+For HTTP relevant security implications please cf. the relevant sections of [RFC7231](#rfc7231) (9.
+Security Considerations) and for the HTTP `PATCH` method [RFC5789](#rfc5789) (5.
+Security Considerations) as starting points.

+## ##subasec Authentication

+OData Services requiring authentication SHOULD consider supporting basic authentication as defined in [RFC7617](#rfc7617) over HTTPS for the highest level of interoperability with generic clients.
+They MAY support other authentication methods.

 -------